ibexa/documentation-developer/docs/commerce/shipping_management/extend_shipping.md

 [[= include_file('code_samples/front/shop/shipping/config/services.yaml', 0, 1) =]][[= include_file('code_samples/front/shop/shipping/config/services.yaml', 34, 38) =]]
 ```

-You should now see the parameter, in this case it is a customer identifier, displayed on the **Cost** tab of the shipping method's details view.
+You should now see the parameter, in this case it's a customer identifier, displayed on the **Cost** tab of the shipping method's details view.

 ![Shipping method parameters in the Cost tab](img/shipping_method_cost_tab.png "Shipping method parameters in the Cost tab")